brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 * This plugin currently does not support integrating with the Widevine Plugin for Brightcove Brightcove Player SDK for iOS.

-* If your videos are being retrieved from the Brightcove Playback API, your renditions must include a master M3U8 playlist.
+* When retrieving your videos from the Brightcove Playback API, your renditions must include a master M3U8 playlist.
 The Sidecar Subtitle plugin does not work with single rendition M3U8 playlists.

 * If you are providing a subtitle playlist to the plugin, and that subtitle playlist includes links to web vtt files that respond as 404, playback will fail.
 This is a bug in Apple's AVPlayer.